-In mid-February 2023, the first group of cows to be placed in the freestalls consisted of 400 cows from a neighbouring farm with a herringbone dairy.
+In mid-February 2023, the first group of cows to be placed in the freestalls consisted of 400 cows from a neighboring farm with a herringbone dairy.

 These cows adapted more easily to the new rotary platform compared to subsequent groups of cows transferred from the Walpoles' home farm, which utilised a rotary dairy spinning in the opposite direction.
 Mark noted that as the cows approached the bail, they instinctively looked for it to come from the right-hand side, but it was coming from the left.
 Currently, both freestalls are fully occupied, accommodating 1,000 cows each.
-One freestall houses the early lactation cow group and first-calvers, while the other freestall accommodates two midlate lactation groups.
+One freestall houses the early lactation cow group and firstcalvers, while the other freestall accommodates two midlate lactation groups.

 The close proximity of the new farm and the home farm, just 12km apart, allows for easy transportation of cows between the two.
 Only milkers are housed on the new farm, arriving four days after calving from the home farm and remaining there until dry-off, unless they develop mastitis or become sick.
 Far-off dry cows, close-up cows, mastitis cows, sick cows, and young stock are all cared for on the home farm by skilled staff.
 This means the Walpoles have not needed to invest additional capital in building dry cow pens, maternity pens, sick cow pens, or facilities for calves and heifers at the new farm.
 The existing facilities at the home farm, including its rotary dairy, continue to be utilised.
 The combined workforce for both farms amounts to 23 full-time equivalents.

-All 2,000 cows are milked three times a day, with cups attached just before 3:00am, 11:00am and 7:00pm.
+At present, all cows are milked twice a day, with cups attached just before 3:00am and at 2:00pm, approximately 11 and 13 hours apart respectively.
 After each group leaves the freestall for milking, the feed and stall alleys are flood-washed and scraped.
 Water from the third effluent pond is used for flushing and irrigation.
 Instead of large holding tanks, a dual pump system is employed for flushing to ensure a more even water flow rate down each alley, offering better control and lower capital costs.

-Feed is mixed and delivered along each drive alley between 5:00am and 2:00pm with three loads fed per herd.
-Left over feed is collected and fed to heifers each day.
+Feed is mixed and delivered along each drive alley once in the morning, between 3:00am and 10:00am, and pushed up four times per day.
 Water troughs are emptied and scrubbed daily when cows leave the freestall for milking.
 The cows and staff are provided with full light for 16 hours per day to ensure comfort and safety.
 Adjustments were made to the position of the head rail in each stall, as some cows were lunging too far forward.
 Only six cows have had difficulty adapting to the stalls and were subsequently returned to the home farm.
 Mark is pleased with the small number of cows standing in the stall alleys, indicating overall cow comfort in the freestalls.